five-hundred-eleven/five-hundred-eleven.github.io/_posts/2020-07-28-county-voting.md

 This project is inspired by [this post about how well population density predicts voting](https://observablehq.com/@jake-low/how-well-does-population-density-predict-u-s-voting-outcome).
 Jake Low runs a logarithmic regression on population density vs voting patterns and finds that it has an R<sup>2</sup> score of 0.219, commenting that this is "not great".
-Then he creates a difference-from-trend chloropleth map of the actual voting patterns minus predicted voting patterns and notes that the areas with the largest difference tend to be African American or non-white Hispanic.
+Then he creates a difference-from-trend chloropleth map of the actual voting patterns minus predicted voting patterns, and he notes that the areas with the largest difference tend to have high percantages of African Americans or non-white Hispanics.

 I was curious if I could run a regression with `X = (population density, percent African American or non-white Hispanic)` and acheive a higher R<sup>2</sup> score.